Romani people in Portugal

 The Romani people in Portugal, known in spoken Portuguese as ciganos ([siˈɣɐnuʃ]), but also alternatively known as calés, calós, and boémios, are a minority ethnic group.
-The exact numbers of Romani people in the country are unknown—estimates vary from 30,000 to 50,000.
+The exact numbers of Romani people in the country are unknown—estimates vary from 40,000 to 60,000.

 As implied by some of their most common local names, the Portuguese Romani belong to the Iberian Kale group, like most of the fellow Lusophone Brazilian ciganos, and the Spanish Romani people, known as gitanos, that share their same ethnic group.
 Their presence in the country in and around Minho has been registered in the second half of the 15th century when they crossed the border from neighbouring Spain.
 Early on, due to their sociocultural differences and nomadic lifestyle, the ciganos were the object of fierce discrimination and persecution.
 As a group of people, the Romani have had a disproportionate representation in annual arrests, incarceration numbers and police reports across the country and throughout time.

 The number of Romani people in Portugal is difficult to estimate, since it is forbidden to collect statistics about race or ethnic categories in the country.
-According to data from Council of Europe's European Commission against Racism and Intolerance there are about 40,000 to 50,000 spread all over the country.
-According to the Portuguese branch of Amnesty International, there are about 30,000 to 50,000.
+According to data from Council of Europe's European Commission against Racism and Intolerance there are about 40,000 to 60,000 spread all over the country.
+According to the Portuguese branch of Amnesty International, there are about 30,000 to 50,000 around 2010.
 The national High Commissioner for Migrations places the number at around 37,000.

 History

 The first Romani arrived in Portugal in the late 15th century.
 The presence of Romani in Portugal in the early 16th century is confirmed by the title of a play by Gil Vicente from 1521, Act of the Gypsies (O Auto das Ciganas).
-Starting with King John III in 1526 and throughout the centuries, numerous discriminatory laws (some listed below) were aimed at the Romani, who were only recognised as regular citizens in 1822, after the Liberal Revolution of 1820.
+Starting with King John III in 1526 and throughout the centuries, numerous discriminatory laws (some listed below) were aimed at the Romani, who were only recognised as citizens in 1822, after the Liberal Revolution of 1820.
+In this context, Portuguese Romani people unable to embrace a socially-accepted level of cultural assimilation by giving up their language, dress code and customs, and deemed irredeemable, were expelled to the Portuguese colonies of São Tomé and Príncipe, Cape Verde and Brazil.

 A latter wave of Romani migration in the late 19th century entered through the northern border.